ACT's new recycling facility

 Mitigation and management

-• As part of the Noise and Vibration Assessment for the Materials Recovery Facility, management or mitigation measures will be developed (if required) during the detailed design stage to ensure the facility’s operational activities comply with the relevant guidelines and legislation of the ACT.
+• As part of the Noise and Vibration Assessment for the new recycling facility, management or mitigation measures will be developed (if required) during the detailed design stage to ensure the facility’s operational activities comply with the relevant guidelines and legislation of the ACT.

 Visual impacts

-• A Landscape and Visual Impact Assessments has been undertaken as part of the draft EIS.
+• A Landscape and Visual Impact Assessments was undertaken as part of the draft EIS.
 It is available at Appendix G in the EIS documentation.

-• The new facility is to be located within the Hume Industrial Estate landscape character zone and impacts on this existing landscape character were assessed as low.
+• The new facility will be located within the Hume Industrial Estate landscape character zone and impacts on this existing landscape character were assessed as low.

 • Impacts to other landscape character zones within vicinity were assessed as negligible.

 • This is due to views being commonly screened or filtered by surrounding built form, topography and/or vegetation.
-Furthermore, the proposed infrastructure components are similar in scale, height and character to the existing Materials Recovery Facility and surrounding existing infrastructure.
+Furthermore, the proposed infrastructure components are similar in scale, height and character to the existing recycling facility and surrounding existing infrastructure.

 Traffic generation and parking